nina-si/node-crud-api/README.md

 ### POST request:

 1. Send a `POST` request to endpoint `/api/users`, for example: http://localhost:3000/api/users.
-    Don't forget to fill in a body for request, for example:
+    Don't forget to fill in a body for request, for example (all properties are required):

    `{
     "username": "NN",